After the flood: Local Catholic Charities staff offer help, hope in Houston

 The work was rigorous and the temperatures broiling, but “honestly, when you consider what everybody in that community is going through, spirits were high.
 People just wanted to help,” Melara recalled.

-The following day, Melara, Curry, and other volunteers canvassed a small neighborhood about 30 minutes outside downtown, going door-to-door to asses residents’ needs and help connect them with support services.
+The following day, Melara, Curry, and other volunteers canvassed a small neighborhood about 30 minutes outside downtown, going door-to-door to assess residents’ needs and help connect them with support services.

 “Mike and I did an intake on one woman, Maria,” Curry said.
 “She, her husband, and two kids had been living in a hotel since the storm.
 Their house was totally gutted.”
 The same was true across the neighborhood, he said — in front of every house there were piles of debris, drywall, flooring.
 “Everybody pretty much has to start from scratch.”